877681/INCRAFTIV-TASK/README.md

 3. Blade Templating

-Layout: Designed a reusable layout.blade.php with @yield and @section directives to create a consistent structure across views.
+Layout: Designed a reusable layout.blade.php with $slot and header var to create a consistent structure across views.
 View Extension: Extended the base layout in child views for modular and maintainable templating.
 Dynamic Display: Used @foreach to render a list of users dynamically in the view, ensuring a clean and user-friendly interface.